 Hand Feeding

 Once your hermit crabs accept handling, you can try hand-feeding them.
-This is a great way to earn the affection of your hermit crabs, as they come to associate the scent of your skin with food – and, thus, pleasure.
+This is a great way to earn hermit crabs’ affection, as they associate the scent of your skin with food and pleasure.

 The best way to enhance your bond is to allow hermit crabs to eat directly from your skin.
-Place something sweet and strong-smelling, like jam, on your fingertips.
+Place something sweet and strong-smelling, like jam, on a fingertip.

-The idea is to link the smells of yourself and food in the minds of your hermit crabs.
+The idea is to link the smell of yourself and food in the minds of your hermit crabs.
 Don’t try to hand-feed every meal.
-Instead, offering treats occasionally will bolster your bond.
+Instead, offer them occasional treats to improve your bond.

 Encourage Play

-Keep an eye on how long hermit crabs are out of their tank.
-Your home’s temperature and humidity levels won’t match those of a tank, so return the hermit crabs before they place themselves in danger.
+Monitor how long hermit crabs are out of their tank.
+Your home’s temperature and humidity won’t match the tank, so return the hermit crabs before their lives are in danger.